pion/webrtc/examples/data-channels/README.md

 # data-channels
-data-channels is a pion-WebRTC application that shows how you can send/recv DataChannel messages from a web browser
+data-channels is a Pion WebRTC application that shows how you can send/recv DataChannel messages from a web browser

 ## Instructions
 ### Download data-channels